 • Interferences in normal sleep schedule (jet lag or switching from a day to night shift, for example)

 - Depression and/or anxiety

 Treatment for Insomnia

-At the Harley Street IBS and Autoimmune Clinic we will conduct an evaluation, which may include a physical exam, a medical history, and a sleep history.
+At The Harley Street IBS and Autoimmune Clinic we will conduct an evaluation, which may include a physical exam, a medical history, and a sleep history.
 You may be asked to keep a sleep diary for a week or two, keeping track of your sleep patterns and how you feel during the day.
-We will assess possible root causes and imbalances using functional medicine tests, and design a tailored insomnia treatment, using natural medicine, for each individual at our London clinic.
-It also includes treatment for any anxiety.
+We will assess possible root causes and imbalances using functional medicine tests, and design a tailored insomnia treatment, using non pharmaceutical medicine, for each patient at our London clinic.
+It also includes treatment for anxiety, where necessary.